RealDarkCraft/persona-3-reload-save-editor/README.md

 # Persona3 Reload | Save Editor (Steam)
-A tool to edit : Money, Firstname, Lastname...
+A tool to edit : Money, Firstname, Lastname, Firstname...

+(You can see all command by typing "help")

 Actually I test with only one save so idk if it's work for all save